Hellsender01/easyctf/README.md

 Easy CTF is a Interactive Tool To Help CTF Players
 To Get All Online Resources At One Place

-Resources Are Categorize In Thier Respective Types Easy CTF conatains More Than 100!!!
+Resources Are Categorize In Thier Respective Types, Easy CTF conatains More Than 100!!!
 Web Resources